 This pumpkin pie spice includes cinnamon, ginger, nutmeg, cloves, and cardamom.
 If you don’t have pumpkin pie spice but you have these spices, feel free to make your own combination.
 I also chose to use coconut sugar because it has a nice smoky sweetness to it.
 Enjoy the taste of fall!

 Autumn Spice Cashew Butter

 2 tsp pumpkin pie spice

 1 tsp cinnamon

 Add all ingredients to your Blendtec Twister jar and and place Twister lid on jar.
 Hold lid with one hand, and with other hand process on speed 7 or 8 for roughly 30 seconds making sure you turn lid counter-clockwise during blending.
 Repeat until desired consistency is met.

-Michelle is a professional food photographer and blogger at the whole smiths.
+About the Author Michelle is a professional food photographer and blogger at the whole smiths.
 She is passionate about food and serving up healthy, wholesome food for the whole family.
 Focusing on simple and affordable paleo dishes, the whole smiths strives to make clean eating approachable to everyone.
 When she’s not running after her two children she enjoys running (by herself), yoga and fashion.